anht-nguyen/MLforFC_classification_project/README.md

 2. **Action Type Classification**: Classify various types of observed actions.

 Explore the repository to learn more about the models and methodologies used for these classification tasks.

+---
+## NOTE !!!

+Update 5/16/2025:

+The evaluation metrics are current incorrect, as the specificity and sensitivity are for binary classification.
+For multi-class classification in this study, we need to compute metrics like :
+- TP, FP, TN, and FN per class
+- Accuracy
+- Precision (P)
+- Recall (R)
+- F1 score (F1)
+- Area under the ROC (Receiver Operating Characteristic) curve or simply AUC (AUC)